Affordable vacations for 2023

 Vacations don’t have to break the bank

-The arrival of warmer months and sunnier days is the annual sign that vacation season has also officially arrived.
+The arrival of warmer months and sunnier days is the annual sign that vacation season is officially upon us, too.

-However, if you don’t want to totally cut out your vacation, or if you’re on the fence about where to go, here’s a list of some of the most affordable spots to visit this summer:
+If you’re on the fence about where to go, here’s a list of some of the most affordable places to visit this summer:

 You may think heading overseas may be overpriced.
-However, with the dollar approaching parity with the euro for the first time a long time, you may get even more bang for your buck when you go abroad.
-Coupled with reopened borders (which were temporarily closed due to COVID), Europe is becoming a more prominent destination for many Americans — with London and Paris topping the list of favorites.
-Because of the strong currency, many stops to the continent are more modest than they’ve been in years.8,9
+However, with the dollar approaching parity with the Euro for the first time a long time, you may get even more bang for your buck when you go abroad.6 Coupled with reopened borders (which were temporarily closed due to COVID), Europe is becoming a more prominent destination for many Americans — with London and Paris topping the list of favorites.
+Because of the strong currency, many stops to the continent are more modest than they’ve been in years.7,8

-As airfare expenses continue to surge, nearly 70% of Americans are weighing their options when it comes to mapping out their summer vacation.10 The good news?
-If you live near a midsized city that’s within driving distance, booking a quick weekend getaway may be a penny-pinching way to get out of the house.
-Popular places like Nashville, Atlanta and Tucson (and many others, of course) offer tons of tours, attractions and restaurants that can make your summer memorable without costing an arm and a leg.9 In Seattle, you can score baseball tickets for as low as $10 for some games.
+If you live near a major city that’s within driving distance, booking a quick weekend getaway may be a penny-pinching way to get out of the house.
+Popular places like Nashville, Atlanta and Tucson (and many others) offer tons of tours, attractions and restaurants that can make your summer memorable without costing an arm and a leg.9 In Seattle, you can score baseball tickets for as low as $10 for some games.

 National parks, national treasures.
 Most national parks in the U.S., like Redwood National Park in California, are free to get in.
 And, there’s at least one in each state so they’re easily accessible for many people.
 If you’re able to camp, picnic and hike, they can also be very kind to your wallet and inexpensive to visit.

 If you’re on a tighter budget but want to explore one of the bigger locations, you’re in luck!
 For the venues that charge admission, including Rocky Mountain National Park in Colorado, the National Park Service offers five free days every year.
-In 2022, the remaining dates are September 24 and November 11.12
+In 2023, the remaining dates are August 4, September 23 and November 11.11

 Packed and ready to go?
-Keep these simple tips in mind to stretch your money further while you’re away:
+Keep these simple tricks in mind to stretch your dollar even further while you’re away:

 The bigger, the better.
 Traveling with a party of people, can help save you big bucks on your next adventure.

-For a recent road trip to Orange Beach in Alabama, Cindy Baines included four adults and eight kids, Baines and her three older daughters pooled their money together to pay for fuel, food and fun as well as lodging at a large resort.
+For a recent road trip to Orange Beach in Alabama, Cindy Baines’ crew included four adults and eight kids.
+Baines and her three older daughters pooled their money together to pay for fuel, food and fun as well as lodging at a large resort.
 In the end, everyone enjoyed five-star features at only a fraction of the price.